tomkoptel/notes-vault/content/gradle-delegator/_index.md

 {{% section %}}

 ### Gradle API: Extension
 Is a contract between the plugin and the consumer.
-Acts as a type-safe API for the plugin consumer to provide essential details.
+It acts as a type-safe API for the plugin consumer to provide essential details.

 ```kotlin